frankmarmier/mern_boilerplate_no_context/README.md

 ### Solution 1 | Generate the project with the Github template feature

-Click on the button [_Use this template_](https://github.com/mc100s/mern-hooks-boilerplate/generate) on this page and create a new GitHub repository.

 Then you can clone the project and add a `server/.env` file, with for example the following values: